 You can view the company’s popular Genetics 101 video series and other educational materials at: https://www.23andme.com/gen101/.

-.
 The survey was commissioned by 23andMe and conducted in March of 2013 by independent research firm, Kelton.
 The survey includes 1,067 respondents over the age of 18 among a stratified random sample representative of the United States population.
 The survey results have a margin of error of + or – 3 percent and a confidence level of 95 percent.

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.